kmatheussen/radium/issue_template.md

-If you are requesting a new feature, just delete all text below.
+If you are requesting a new feature, just delete all this text.

 If you are reporting a bug, please use the template below.

-When making a step-by-step recipe, you often include crucial steps that you wouldn't have thought of othervice.
+When making a step-by-step recipe, you often include crucial steps that you wouldn't have thought of otherwise.

 It's hard to know what's relevant, so just describe all steps down to the smallest detail.